Danijel00/Restaurant-app/README.md

 - Restaurant project with cart functionality(ADD,DELETE)
 - Libraries used in this project: AOS(Animate on scroll), and Swiper.

-- TO RUN PROJECT:
+- RUN PROJECT:
-- a) write in terminal npm start
+- a) write npm start in terminal
 - b) use live server